adlnet/xAPI-Spec/xAPI.md

 Upon receiving a Statement that voids another, the LRS...

-* MAY roll back any changes to Activity or agent definitions which were introduced by the Statement that was just voided;
+* MAY roll back any changes to Activity or Agent definitions which were introduced by the Statement that was just voided;
 * SHOULD reject the entire request which includes the voiding Statement with HTTP 403 'Forbidden' if the request is not from a source authorized to void Statements.
 * SHOULD return a descriptive error if the target Statement cannot be found;